Devrex/CSharp.Advanced/EXERCISES.md

 2. Add another shape, Triangle to the Geometry example.
    (Keep it simple by assuming a horizontal base and using fields for width and height)
 3. Add a unit test that creates a triangle and checks the area()

+## Reflection
+Building a unit test runner

+* Define one or more of attributes TestFixture, TestMethod, Ignore, ExpectedException

+* Idea: scan for types that have TestFixture attribute Assembly.GetClasses() -> GetAttributes() GetAttribute(nameof(TestMethodAttribute))

+   class Runner
+   {
+       public Runner(Assembly assemblyToScan){}